Introduction to 'Discovering the Beauty of the Cyclades'

 Wild, Natural Beauty Blended with Beauty of the Female Kind'

-The description: Wild Mediterranean nature and its encounter with humanity in the female form create a bond they naturally express: woman blending harmoniously with mother nature inside the untamed, scenic landscapes of this spectacular Cycladic island.
+The description: Wild, Mediterranean nature and its encounter by humanity in the female form creating a bond they naturally express: woman blending harmoniously with mother nature inside the untamed, scenic landscapes of spectacular Cycladic islands.

 I have insisted on following the theme '...
-Blended with Beauty of the Female Kind', however, believing it's both possible and necessary to portray 'woman' as an integral part of nature and essential to humanity most particularly because of her femininity.
+Blended with Beauty of the Female Kind', believing it necessary to portray 'woman' as an integral part of nature.

 2016 saw us visit Sikinos in search of something we couldn't quite express.
-Ios' closest neighbour has a complex physical character with a history of wine production dating back over 2,500 years, noticeable over much of the hilly and mountainous landscapes.
+Ios and Folegandros' closest neighbour has a complex physical character with a history of wine production dating back over 2,500 years, noticeable over much of the hilly and mountainous landscapes.

 The project will have its first public exhibition in Milan with dates soon to be confirmed.
-We hope it will be successful and to have the chance to exhibit in other important cities and nations around the world.
+I'm hoping it will be successful and to have the chance to show it in other significant destinations.

 Thank you for visiting and hoping you enjoy the photos as much as I have creating them.